HENG-SOPHAT/Redis-Demo-Projects/Readme.md

 		> strlen order:1

 	```
-  - List Data Type: Store the list of strings type.
+  - List Data Type: Store the collection of strings data type.
   	```
 	-> Commands:
 		- LPUSH: Insert values to beginning of list.